IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 Furthermore every menu has to be selectable with not more then 3 clicks.
 And each action, like selecting a dungeon or merging two augments, has to be doable with less then 10.

-TODO delte rest here:
-Outside the dungeons the user can use the ui to choose their spells and augments and spent skill points.
-Furthermore, they can select a dungeon they want to enter.
-User interface is controlled via mouse and keyboard.

 ### 2.3.2.
 Documentation

 Every non-trivial function within the codebase will have clear comments explaining its purpose, parameters, and return values.

 A comprehensive user manual will be developed alongside the game to aid players.

-TODO REMOVE
-Every nontrivial function must have a comment above that explains the usage of this function.
-Plus external documentation.

 ### 2.3.3.
 Hardware considerations